Iran nuclear deal talks: Top diplomats meet in Vienna | DW | 06.04.2021

-Delegations from Washington and Tehran were at the talks, although direct contact is not on the table.
+Delegations from Washington and Tehran are participating, although direct contact is not on the table.
 The US has cautioned against high expectations.

 Iran has pressed ahead with uranium enrichment following Washington's withdrawal from the nuclear deal and the unilateral imposition of sanctions